 With regards to project monitoring in relation to marine mammal interactions, it was noted that Baffinland suspended its ship-observer program in 2016 due to safety concerns (a program required as a term and condition of the project certificate).
 However, in 2018, Baffinland implemented a revised Ship-Board Observer program, which operated during the shoulder seasons between July 28 and August 7 and between September 28 to October 17, 2018.
 The Marine Wildlife Observers completed their surveys on board the Ice Management Vessel SMV Botnica.

 As an intervenor in the NIRB process, Fisheries and Oceans Canada’s review of the Phase 2 expansion proposal is centred on potential impacts to marine mammals.
-All materials pertaining to the NIRB’s Mary River Project (File No.: 08MN053) can be accessed online from the NIRB’s online public registry at www.nirb.ca/project/123910
+All materials pertaining to the NIRB’s Mary River Project (File No.: 08MN053) can be accessed online from the NIRB’s online public registry at www.nirb.ca/project/123910.

+Canada suggested that NAMMCO could consider reaching out directly to the Nunavut Impact Review Board for further information regarding this project.
+In doing so, NAMMCO Members should consider refining information requests specific to the project so as to facilitate corresponding responses.

 Recommendations from the Scientific Committee